-You and Dr. Palermo, Dr. Malatesta, Dr. Valerio, Dr. Molisani or Dr. D'Silva may determine that you need a tooth or teeth extracted for any number of reasons.
+You and Dr. Palermo, Dr. Malatesta, Dr. Valerio, Dr. Molisani, Dr. Geminiani, Dr. Goodyear or Dr. White may determine that you need a tooth or teeth extracted for any number of reasons.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.
 Extractions are usually reserved as a last resort and in most cases, to avoid these complications, Drs.
-Palermo, Malatesta, Valerio, Molisani or D'Silva will discuss alternatives to extractions as well as replacement options for the extracted teeth.
+Palermo, Malatesta, Valerio, Molisani, Geminiani, Goodyear or White will discuss alternatives to extractions as well as replacement options for the extracted teeth.

 The Extraction Process

 At the time of extraction the doctor will need to numb your tooth and surrounding jaw bone and gums with a local anesthetic.